Gretchen Carlson: Fox News

 Carlson first appeared on Fox & Friends as a weekend substitute host in 2006.
 On September 25, 2006, after a shifting of anchors, which included E.D.
 Hill moving to the 10 a.m. hour of Fox News Live, Carlson became the anchor of Fox & Friends.
 She co-hosted with Steve Doocy and Brian Kilmeade for almost 8 years.
 In 2013, Carlson admitted on Brian Kilmeade's radio show that Fox News female anchors were not allowed to wear pants.
-Despite dress code restrictions, Carlson was known for doing push-ups when military personnel were guests on the show.
-Carlson returned to Fox and Friends in 2014 during a Cooking With Friends segment with her children and again in 2015 to promote her memoir Getting Real.

 Carlson left Fox & Friends in September 2013 to anchor a one-hour daytime program, The Real Story with Gretchen Carlson, beginning in the fall of 2013, taking part of the slot opened by Megyn Kelly's move to primetime.
 She covered stories that supported women's rights, including an opinion piece on Robin Wright of the Netflix series House of Cards, noting her demand for the same salary as Kevin Spacey.

-Three weeks before she was fired, she came forward in support of the assault weapons ban.

 2016–present

 Miss America Organization

-On January 1, 2018, Carlson was elected chairwoman of the board of directors of the Miss America Organization, a volunteer position.
+On January 1, 2018, Carlson was elected chairwoman of the board of directors of the Miss America Organization, a volunteer role.
 Shortly after joining as chairwoman, Carlson's first major decision was to remove the swimsuit competition from the pageant, following a unanimous vote from the board of directors.
-Carlson's goals were to transition the pageant into "Miss America 2.0", where the swimsuit competitions would be replaced with on-stage interviews.
-The move aimed to follow the Me Too movement.
+The swimsuit competitions would be replaced with on-stage interviews.
+The new format was referred to as "Miss America 2.0", and the move aimed to follow the #MeToo movement.

 Following internal backlash, Carlson resigned from Chairwoman of the Board in June 2019.
 Around the same time, it was announced that the Miss America brand would return to NBC.